-- i) As 'amenity' has not been defined either within BS 5837:2012 or the current TPO legislation, it can, therefore, only be defined as part of a subjective opinion.
+i) As 'amenity' has not been defined either within BS 5837:2012 or the current TPO legislation, it can, therefore, only be defined as part of a subjective opinion.
 In the opinion of Open Spaces 'amenity' has been defined as 'something which is enjoyed by members of the public' and therefore a substantial part of the tree must be able to be seen from a public place.
-From this statement, some of the trees can be seen from a public right of way (PROW) and therefore these trees have amenity value. - ii) The requirements for construction will affect the amenity value of trees growing on the site in the following ways: - Some trees will be proposed for removal - iii) It is intended that all retained trees are protected throughout the duration of the development and in a manner which will allow the agreed development to take place, refer to paragraph 8.2. - 6.2.5 The requirement to protect the overhanging canopies of trees where they could be damaged by machinery, vehicles, barriers or scaffolding, where it will be necessary to increase the extent of the tree protection barriers to contain the canopy.
+From this statement, the trees can be seen from a Public Right of Way (PRoW) and therefore they have amenity value.

+- ii) The requirements for construction will affect the amenity value of trees growing on the site in the following ways - At present the site is divided into two clear parts.
+One part is presently occupied by a range of light industrial units / vehicle scrap yards etc. Within this area, a cluster of trees and hedgerows will be removed but in general the trees, tree groups and hedgerows growing to the outer boundaries of the site will be retained.
+This is likely to lead to more trees, tree groups and hedgerows becoming visible when viewed from within the site. - The second part of the site comprises of an agricultural field bordered by trees and hedgerows.
+The trees and hedgerows growing to the outer boundary of the site will be retained with no impact on their amenity value. - iii) It is intended that all retained trees are protected throughout the duration of the development and in a manner which will allow the agreed development to take place, refer to paragraph 8.0. - 6.2.5 The requirement to protect the overhanging canopies of trees where they could be damaged by machinery, vehicles, barriers or scaffolding, where it will be necessary to increase the extent of the tree protection barriers to contain the canopy.

 Where feasible, tree protection barriers are proposed, as a minimum, to the edge of the retained tree's canopy or edge of the RPA, whichever is greatest.
-Refer to the tree protection plan for precise details.
+Refer to the Tree Protection Plan for precise details.
 Where construction works or other related activities are necessary within the crown spread of a retained tree, mitigation as set out below is proposed or the construction activity poses no threat to the overhanging canopy.